-In addition, to implementing FSO-based relays, which are, for example, expected to offer 300 Mbps for Mars distances~\cite{reinhart2017enabling}, FSO-based cubesats, which are SWaP reduced satellites and, in some cases, landers, are emerging to provide a 2 Gbps rate when thousands of them are implemented~\cite{velazco2020inter,saeed2020cubesat}.
-The first two interplanetary cubesats launched by NASA in 2018, Mars Cube One (MarCO) probes, have successfully been deployed for navigation and monitoring~\cite{martin2019navigating}.
-The \acrshort{marco}s mission, which is still operational, suggests more utilization of cubesats for future missions~\cite{oudrhiri2020marco}.
+In addition {to implementing} FSO-based relays, which are expected to offer 300 Mbps at Mars distances for example~\cite{reinhart2017enabling}, Cubesats are emerging, as SWaP-reduced satellites or landers in some cases, to provide a 2 Gbps rate when thousands of them are implemented~\cite{velazco2020inter,saeed2020cubesat}.
+The first two interplanetary Cubesats launched by NASA in 2018, Mars Cube One (MarCO) probes, have successfully been deployed for navigation and monitoring~\cite{martin2019navigating}.
+The \acrshort{marco}s mission, which is still operational, suggests more utilization of Cubesats for future missions~\cite{oudrhiri2020marco}.
 Lately, to improve the IPN further, it has been suggested to use asteroids as interplanetary relays~\cite{kalita2018exploration}.
-It is proposed to use cubesat landers to form multiple antennas on the surface of an asteroid.
+It is proposed to use Cubesat landers to form multiple antennas on the surface of an asteroid.
 Based on the numerical analysis provided in~\cite{kalita2018exploration}, an antenna of 400 m\textsuperscript{2} size provides up to 80 Mbps in Mars distances.
-Although cubesat is a promising technology, networking issues resulting from long communications distances can become even more severe as the number of IPN nodes becomes large.
-For example, when cubesats are implemented in large quantities, network protocols (\acrshort{np}s) like CGR, and similarly EAODR, become inefficient~\cite{de2022dtn}.
-To mitigate that, however, rate adaptation with a bandwidth fair-sharing mechanism is suggested, for example, to enhance the process of bundle transfer and management~\cite{de2022dtn}.
+Although Cubesat is a promising technology, networking issues resulting from long communications distances can become even more severe as the number of IPN nodes becomes large.
+For example, when Cubesats are implemented in large quantities, network protocols like CGR, and similarly EAODR, become inefficient~\cite{de2022dtn}.
+To mitigate that, however, rate adaptation with a bandwidth fair sharing mechanism is suggested in~\cite{de2022dtn}, for example, to enhance the process of bundle transfer and management.